hackersanddesigners/Emoji-Proxies-Ghost-Messengers/readme.md

 1. Open the library manager by going to the menu `Sketch` > `Include Library` > `Manage Libraries...`
 2. In the search field type: MQTT, scroll down until you find a library simply called MQTT by Joel Gaehwiller.
 Click in the install button and wait for the download to finish.
 Do not close the library manager.
+3. Install ArduinoJson in the same way as the previous step.
+4. Lastly, also install the library called StringSplitter.
-3. Now continue with step 6 in the article, but replace the code with this:
+4. Now continue with step 6 in the article, but replace the code with this:
 ```c
 #include <MQTT.h>